-Disclaimer: This information is intended as a guide only.
-It should not replace individual medical advice.
-If you have any concerns about your health, or further questions, you should contact your health professional.
+Disclaimer: This information booklet is intended as a guide only.
+It should not replace individual medical advice and if you have any concerns about your health or further questions, you should raise them with your doctor.

-Version 7 June 2022.
-First published June 2015.
-NDSSA5B008
+Version 4 June 2022.
+First published June 2015 NDSSA5B007